-Name(s) of the related party and nature of relationship: Kosamattam Security System Partnership firm in which Managing Mathew K. Cherian- Chairman cum Managing Director Director and Whole-Time Director of the Company are only partners 2.
+Name(s) of the related party and nature of relationship: Kosamattam Security System Partnership firm in which Managing 1.
+Mathew K. Cherian- Chairman cum Managing Director Director and Whole-Time Director of the Company are only partners 2.
 Laila Mathew-Whole Time Director Nature of contracts/ arrangements/transactions Acquiring services from firm Acquiring premises on rent Duration of the contracts / arrangements/transactions: Usually annual, however, depends on the nature of transaction As per the respective agreements.
 Salient terms of the contracts or arrangements or transactions including the Quotations were invited and considering the quality of the service dependability Company Quotations were invited and considering the quality of the service dependability Company selects the fair quotation. value, if any: selects the fair quotation.
 Company has entered in to lease agreement with the above mentioned related.
-Date(s) of approval by the Board, if any: April 29, 2021 April 29, 2021 Amount paid as advances, if any: Nil Nil and nature of relationship: Nature of contracts/ arrangements/transactions Duration of the contracts / arrangements/transactions: Salient terms of the contracts or arrangements or transactions including the value, if any: Date(s) of approval by the Board, if any: Amount paid as advances, if and nature of relationship: Partnership firm in which Managing Director and Whole-Time Director of the Company are only partners Nature of contracts/ arrangements/transactions Duration of the contracts / arrangements/transactions: Salient terms of the contracts or arrangements or transactions including the value, if any: Date(s) of approval by the Board, if any: Partnership firm in which Managing Director and Whole-Time Director of the Company are only partners Acquiring services from firm Usually annual, however, depends on the nature of transaction Quotations were invited and considering the quality of the service dependability Company selects the fair quotation.
-April 29, 2021 April 29, 2021
+Date(s) of approval by the Board, if any: April 29, 2021 April 29, 2021 Amount paid as advances, if any: Nil Nil Nature of contracts/ arrangements/transactions Duration of the contracts / arrangements/transactions: Salient terms of the contracts or arrangements or transactions including the value, if any: Date(s) of approval by the Board, if any: Amount paid as advances, if Director and Whole-Time Director of the Company are only partnersNature of contracts/ arrangements/transactionsAcquiring services from firmDuration of the contracts / arrangements/transactions:Usually annual, however, depends on the nature of transactionSalient terms of the contracts or arrangements or transactions including the value, if any:Quotations were invited and considering the quality of the service dependability Company selects the fair quotation.Date(s) of approval by the Board, if any:April 29, 2021Amount paid as advances, ifNil